Custom list field with dynamic list content

 The dynamic lists exists for many things - e.g. resources being used, configuration properties, OS and platform specific etc. In particular case, we use a config specific field with an almost same named field - in each project.
 So the purpose and role of that field is same in all projects- but it is actually a different custom field just because the list of "Possible values" is different in each project!
 And let me tell you, it's easier said than done when we 'create' these fields.
 All aspects of works flows - where in each state/tracker/role where the particular field become 'must', 'read-only', permissions and a whole set of things now needs to be repeated for each project.
 And then, when we create another project? do this whole thing all over again.

 How this can be implemented: Ideally, it is very important that a given Dynamic List can have multiple set of possible-list-of-values, and either the source list can be selected in project.
 Alternatively, we can put a complete list of possible values in the main definition - and then specific projects can enable disable the fields that suits them.
 But even as the possible values differ per project actual workflow and behavior can remain as is for all aspects.

-#6 Updated by Dipan Mehta almost 5 years ago
+#6 Updated by Dipan Mehta over 5 years ago

 2. Custom fields which derive values dependent from external system:¶